exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 #### Results

+Two approaches were tested to fine-tune the pre-trained model.
-Multiple experiments were carried out randomly to avoid biases on data separation and to build a robust model.
+For each, multiple experiments were carried out randomly to build a robust model.
+First, the weights of the transformer were unchanged and only optimized the weight of the last layer.
+This model performed the best F1 score of 27 and 30 on validation and test datasets.
+The model could not recognize the biological vocabularies precisely and showed a lower F1 score.
+Therefore, as a second approach, the weights of the transformer were updated with a smaller learning rate to minimize the model being overfitted.
-The models obtained from fine-tuning the pre-trained model with a small learning rate are generally better than freezing entire transformer layers.
-The model with the best F1 score on validation and the independent dataset was selected for model serving.
-Here is a summary of the best result.
+This model improved the performance of both datasets as shown below in the table.
+This is expected since while updating the weight of the pre-trained model with biological knowledge can downgrade the role of the least influence features of it.
+The model with the best F1 score on validation and the independent datasets was selected for model serving.

 | Score | validation | Independent |
 | ------|-----------:|-------------|